One Wish (for Christmas)

 "One Wish" is a 1994 Christmas song by American R&B singer Freddie Jackson, from his album At Christmas.

 Whitney Houston version

 American R&B singer Whitney Houston covered the song for her 2003 Christmas album, One Wish: The Holiday Album.
 Her cover, titled "One Wish (for Christmas)", was the only single released from the album and reached number 20 on the US Billboard Adult Contemporary chart.

 Promotion

 A lyric video for "One Wish (for Christmas)" was released on December 11, 2020.

+Polls and rankings

+About.com ranked the Houston version the 5th great R&B Christmas song ever in 2019.